-US path to legal MDMA and psilocybin-assisted therapy
+US path to legal MDMA and Psilocybin-assisted Therapy

-Clinical Trial with FDA Updates
+Clinical Trials with FDA Updates

-Currently MAPS has completed its MDMA Phase 3B with promising results with the Phase 3C on its heel.
+Currently MAPS has completed its MDMA Clinical Trial Phase 3B with promising results and is preparing their submission to the FDA later in 2023.
+If approved, MDMA could become a legal designated therapy drug to treat PTSD as early as 2024.
 After which MAPS may ask the FDA to use their result to designate MDMA as a legal therapy drug under therapeutic administration settings.
 Compass has been approved to begin its Phase 3 trial of over 1000 participants for psilocybin therapy.
 Compass’ route to FDA approval is yet unknown, but we’ll likely hear more on it later this year.
 With FDA approval of MDMA and psilocybin for therapy based on the results of these phase 3 clinical trials, states will be able to pass regulations they are currently working on into laws to allow for psychedelic-assisted therapy.

 Psychedelic-Assisted Therapy Legalization Efforts by State

-CONNECTICUT PSYCHEDELIC THERAPY
+CONNECTICUT PSYCHEDELIC-ASSISTED THERAPY

-GEORGIA PSYCHEDELIC THERAPY
+GEORGIA PSILOCYBIN THERAPY FOR PTSD

 HAWAII PSILOCYBIN THERAPY

-ILLINOIS PSILOCYBIN SERVICES
+ILLINOIS PSILOCYBIN RESEARCH AND SERVICES

 IOWA END OF LIFE PSYCHEDELIC THERAPY